radanalyticsio/jiminy-modeler/README.md

 ## Training the model

-The command given above to launch the model will use a *fast* training method, meaning that parameters for the model are pre selected.
+The command to launch the modeller, which is given above, will use a *fast* training method, meaning that parameters for the model are preselected.
 The default values are given by `rank = 6`, `lambda = 0.09` and `iteration = 2`.
-You can run the modeler with different parameter values by using the corresponding command line arguments.
+You can run the modeler with different parameter values using command line arguments.
 For example, if you wish to run at `rank = 3`, `lambda = 0.1` and `iteration = 4` the following command line arguments should be included in the model launch command:

 ```bash
   -e RANK_VAL = 3